hmaccelerate/ranking_system/README.md

-# INFO6205 Algorithms and Data Structures
 # Final Project: Ranking System
+## Course: INFO6205 Algorithms and Data Structures
+## Professor: Robin Hillyard
 ## Team Member
 - Haimin Zhang
 - Beiyi Sheng

 ## Project
-This is an Elo Rating calculator specifically tweaked for soccer matches.
+This is an Elo Ranking system specifically  for English Premier League.

+It has two parts:
-It can calculate a given team rating based on a history of matches spread out over different seasons/leagues, give you the likelihood of Team A beating Team B, import and export data do JSON files, personalize the algorithm, and many more features.
+    - Simulator: Simulating EPL to calculate teams' rating  based on a history of matches spread out over different seasons and give you the likelihood of Team A beating Team B
+    - Website: A simple website based on the simulator that can upload csv files and then analyze csv files to rank teams

 ## Elo
 From Wikipedia: